 Our Moms 1-2-3-4 poundcake is still a favorite

-Fast forward to 2020 and Susan and I haven't seen each other in person.
+Fast forward to 2020 and Susan and I didn't see each other in person.
 We'd had great plans for her to visit me in Cleveland when she retired from teaching.
 Visiting a list of places that I'd talked about and spending time together cooking in the kitchen.
-Well, that didn't happen, however, we came up with another solution to visit together and dish.
+Well, that didn't happen, however, we came up with another solution to visit together and dish about food and life.
 Twins Talk Food is a video series we started doing during the holidays just so we could see and talk together about one of our favorite subjects, food.

 Susan was a little apprehensive about being guest on a Zoom video, however, she was a good sport.
 We spoke the day before and I told her it would just be a casual conversation.
 She asked if she needed a headset like the one she’d seen me using for podcasts.
 Of course not...we’d do it over Zoom and I’d send her the link.
 She’d simply click and join the call.
 Susan did receive new EarPods from Santa, by the way.
 Thank you Santa.